Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Experiments

-Finally, looking at the \textsc{Scan} dataset, as expected the models designed for compositional generalization achieve perfect performance on the dataset.
-What is surprising is that also mBART is able to do so, contrary to other deep models.
-With some internal testing we have seen that this is not the case for \textsc{BART} and we hypothesize that model size and pre-training might be a factor of success for the multilingual version.
+Finally, looking at \textsc{ScanSP}, as expected, the models designed for compositional generalization achieve perfect performance on the dataset.
+What is surprising is that also mBART can do so, contrary to other deep models.
+With some internal testing, we have seen that this is not the case for English \textsc{BART}, as opposed to the multilingual version.
+We hypothesize that model size and pre-training might be a factor of success for mBART.